Youth for Human Rights International

 In 2006, Youth for Human Rights International began its third annual World Tour to promote the Universal Declaration of Human Rights, as part of their campaign to implement human rights education around the world.
 The tour consisted of thirty events—each of which released one of the thirty short videos by YHRI depicting the human rights—across cities in the US, Canada, United Kingdom, Germany, Italy, Austria, Czech Republic, Slovakia, Hungary, Ukraine, Turkey, United Arab Emirates, Sri Lanka, Singapore, South Korea, the Philippines, Australia, New Zealand and Fiji.

-Having become an annual project and outreach action, the YHRI World Tour again circled the globe in 2007, while the 2008 World Tour visited Haiti, Venezuela, Morocco, Nigeria, Kenya, Egypt, Pakistan and Taiwan.
+Having become an annual project and outreach action, the YHRI World Tour again circled the globe in 2007, while the 2008 World Tour visited Haiti, Venezuela, Morocco, Nigeria, Kenya, Egypt, Pakistan and Taiwan, Province of China.
 Media followed, sharing stories of visits with dignitaries, officials, religious and community leaders and youth.
 New friends were made and collaborations formed to take human rights education to a new level.

 These World Tours have continued each year, as a vital annual program both through direct meetings and media coverage of YHRI activities, touching the lives of millions.